How To Choose a Pest Control Company

 Treatment Methods

-It is now common for companies to start with more environmentally friendly options before employing harsh pesticides, following a technique called Integrated Pest Management (IPM).
+Companies often start with more environmentally friendly options before employing harsh pesticides, using a technique called Integrated Pest Management (IPM).
 When using IPM, the following steps are taken:

 - Determine the best and safest course of action.